 |---|---|---|

-The antihistamine mechanism behind hibiscus’s itch relief is explained in detail โ including IgE reduction, mast cell activity, and the itch-scratch cycle โ in our dedicated article: does hibiscus tea stop eczema itching?
+The full science of how hibiscus stops itch — including antibodies, mast cells, and the itch-scratch cycle — is covered in our deep dive: does hibiscus tea stop eczema itching?

 What You Need